Sleepers (film)

-Sleepers is a 1996 American legal crime drama film written, produced and directed by Barry Levinson, and based on Lorenzo Carcaterra's 1995 book of the same name.
-The film stars an ensemble cast including Kevin Bacon, Jason Patric, Brad Pitt, Robert De Niro, Dustin Hoffman, Minnie Driver, Vittorio Gassman, Brad Renfro, Ron Eldard, Jeffrey Donovan, Terry Kinney, Joe Perrino, Geoffrey Wigdor, Jonathan Tucker, Bruno Kirby, and Billy Crudup in his film debut.
+Sleepers is a 1996 American legal crime drama film written, produced and directed by Barry Levinson.
+It is based on Lorenzo Carcaterra's 1995 book of the same name.
+The film stars an ensemble cast including Kevin Bacon, Robert De Niro, Dustin Hoffman, Bruno Kirby, Jason Patric, Brad Pitt, Brad Renfro, Minnie Driver and Vittorio Gassman.
 The title is an American slang term for juvenile delinquents who serve sentences longer than nine months.

-Sleepers was theatrically released in the United States October 18, 1996, and was a box-office hit, grossing $165.6 million against a $44 million budget.
+Sleepers was theatrically released on October 18, 1996 by Warner Bros. in the United States, with PolyGram Filmed Entertainment releasing in other territories.
+The film received positive reviews from critics and was a box-office hit, grossing $165.6 million against a $44 million budget.